Be the best that you can be

 Your child's phonic development is regularly checked and the statutory screening forms part of our overall assessment procedure.
 However, there are a number of things that parents can do to support early reading skill development.

-KEY STAGE 1
+English - KEY STAGE 2

 The KS2 English reading test comprises a reading booklet and a separate answer booklet.
 The reading booklet will contain a selection of three to four unrelated texts which will increase in difficulty.
 There will be a mix of text types, including fiction, non-fiction and poetry.